 In the meantime the family has moved the center of life to Berlin.
 Klara attends a daycare, and a second child was born.
 "Further aims?
 Well, let's see," Friederike Ernst says laughingly.
 She takes no stock in rigid career plans.
 Choose a direction and "just do it".

 Friederike Ernst was a postdoc at Stanford University, USA, before she joined CUI.
-By now she is secretary general of Blockchain Bundesverband.
+By now she is COO at Gnosis, Berlin, Germany.